kengeo/dice-game/README.md

 # Dice Game

-Made with React and Typesript
+Made with React and Typescript

 GAME RULES: